English for Speakers of Other Languages (ESOL)

 ESOL 201.
 Introduction to American Culture.

 In this course, students will focus on English for academic purposes through the study of American culture.
-This course will address language used in academic assignments and class discussions, expand academic vocabulary, and practice the authentic use of the English language.
-Students will have the opportunity for additional language support during individual meetings with a conversation partner tutor.
+This course will address language used in academic assignments and class discussions, expand academic vocabulary, and work on academic grammar and writing.
+Students will study language and culture through TED Talks, newspaper articles, and readings and work to develop critical thinking skills through assigned papers, talks, and discussions.
+Fall semester only.
 Non-native English speakers only.
+DIV13 designation.

 In this course, students will refine skills related to academic English and will have an intensive study of academic vocabulary.
-Students will study the authentic use of the English language in both the written and spoken form and will examine advanced concepts related to academic English.
-This course works as a support for other courses and will help prepare students to be successful in their academic career.
-Students will also have the opportunity for additional language support during individual meetings with a conversation partner tutor.
+Students will study the English language in both the written and spoken form and will examine advanced concepts related to writing academic English.
+Students will work to develop arguments and master complex academic skills through papers, presentations, and discussions and the course will help prepare students to be successful in their academic career.
+Offered fall and spring semesters.
 Non-native English speakers only.
+LANG designation.

-LANG 3003.
+LANG 308/EDUC 308/AFS 308.
 Critical Aspects of Teaching English for Speakers of Other Languages.